What is Earnings Before Tax (EBT) vs Pretax Income?

 Generally, it is viewed that pretax income is a better indicator of a financial performance rather than net income for companies with a significant amount of tax considerations, including tax credits, carryforwards, and carrybacks.
 In such a scenario, the net income of such a company is distorted by tax considerations.
 Thus, the metric does not depict the accurate company’s financial performance from its operations.

-On the other hand, pretax income (EBT) excludes the company’s tax expenses.
-Thus, it measures only the financial performance from its operations.
+On the other hand, pretax income (EBT) excludes the company’s tax expenses and could be a better indicator of performance.

 Pretax Income vs. Taxable Income

 The concept of pretax income (EBT) must not be confused with the concept of taxable income.
 Pretax income is a book value that is used on the company’s financial statements.
 Calculations of pretax income are driven by accounting principles rather than existing tax legislation.
 Essentially, pretax income provides a basis to calculate an estimate of tax expense.
 The appropriate tax rate is applied to the pretax income figure to calculate the tax expenses for a period.

 Conversely, taxable income is a figure that is calculated under the guidance of tax legislation in a given jurisdiction.
 In other words, using the taxable income in its tax filings, a company determines the actual amount of money it must pay in taxes for a given period.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: